deemson/pydto/README.md

 Like both these libraries, PyDto has:

-  - Support for complex data structures.
+  - support for complex data structures;
-  - Validation for every field in data.
+  - validation for every field in data;
-  - Cool and informative error messages.
+  - informative error messages.

 Like [Voluptuos](https://github.com/alecthomas/voluptuous), PyDto has